offendingcommit/valdris/Lore/Dual Economy.md

 Some seers speak of the "Third Economy"—one based on information and prediction, where knowing which ruins will activate when becomes the ultimate currency.
 Others whisper of artifacts that can create other artifacts, threatening to make scarcity itself obsolete.

-Whatever comes, the merchants still hawk their wares, salvagers still brave the ruins, and in [[Grimhaven]]'s shadows, deals are still struck for treasures beyond imagination.
+Whatever comes, the merchants still hawk their wares, salvagers still brave the ruins, and in [Grimhaven](Grimhaven.md)'s shadows, deals are still struck for treasures beyond imagination.
 The great machine of commerce turns on, its gears both mundane and miraculous, driving the world of Valdris toward an uncertain but undoubtedly profitable future.

 *In the end, copper still buys bread, and wonders still command kingdoms.
 The wise merchant knows when to deal in each.*